 5. Provide Proof That You’re Legitimate

 One of the reasons that your prospect won’t contact you or do business with you is because he’s not confident that you can provide him with the results they’re looking for.
-Or, put another way, he’s afraid of being conned or taken advantage of.
+Or, put another way, he’s afraid of being taken advantage of.